-Why Rick Scott’s trip to New Hampshire really was really more about 2022 than 2024
+Why Rick Scott’s trip to New Hampshire was really more about 2022 than 2024

 FIVE BIG QUESTIONS AS THE GOP TRIES TO WIN BACK THE SENATE IN 2022

 Republicans need a net gain of just one seat in next year’s midterms to regain the Senate majority they lost in the 2020 election cycle.
-They’re playing plenty of defense – the GOP is defending 20 of the 34 seats up for grabs, including 5 seats where Republican senators are retiring, with two of them in the key battlegrounds of North Carolina and Pennsylvania.
+They’re playing plenty of defense – the GOP is defending 20 of the 34 seats up for grabs, including five seats where Republican senators are retiring, with two of them in the key battlegrounds of North Carolina and Pennsylvania.

-But Republicans see strong pickup opportunities to flip a blue Senate seat red in the swing states of Arizona, Georgia, Nevada, and New Hampshire, if they can recruit popular Republican Gov. Chris Sununu to challenge Democratic Sen. Maggie Hassan, his predecessor as governor.
+But Republicans see strong pickup opportunities to flip a blue Senate seat red in the swing states of Arizona, Georgia, Nevada and New Hampshire, if they can recruit popular Republican Gov. Chris Sununu to challenge Democratic Sen. Maggie Hassan, his predecessor as governor.

 Scott and Sununu briefly chatted ahead of a Belknap County GOP event and fundraiser, where the governor introduced the senator, who gave the keynote address.